 Malarkey makes four lines designated “laminate architectural” shingles.

-Highlander and Highlander AR shingles have a traditional asphalt blend, a lower cost and a shorter warranty than Legacy and Vista.
-Ten colors are available including 4 with the CRRC seal.
+Highlander® NEX® and Highlander® NEX® AR shingles have a traditional asphalt blend, a lower cost and a shorter warranty than Legacy® and Vista®.
+Nine colors are available including 4 with the CRRC seal.

 Enhanced installation comes with a 140mph wind warranty, while most brands have a 130mph enhanced warranty.

-Tones are dark including black, gray and brown blends.
-The XL line is 17% thicker and heavier to better achieve the look of a shake or slate roof.
+Tones are dark including black, gray, and brown blends.
+The XL line (discontinued) is 17% thicker and heavier to better achieve the look of a shake or slate roof.

-Excellent warranty protection: Shingle warranties often begin with 100% coverage for a number of years before proration begins.
-Malarkey calls this the Right Start period and offers some of the longest in the industry (7 to 15 years, see the graphics table below).
+Excellent warranty protection: Shingle warranties often begin with 100% coverage for several years before proration begins.
+Malarkey calls this the Right Start period and offers some of the longest warranty coverage in the industry (7 to 15 years, see the graphics table below).